 After some personal reflection, I realized my pastor friend had nailed it!

-Long before he expressed his sentiments, I already had frequently felt like “a voice crying out in the wilderness” to a Christendom enthralled and entrapped by humanist pop culture narratives caused by rampant scriptural illiteracy and pervasive spiritual sloth are the most common reasons for becoming folks becoming ensnared by such falsehoods.
+Long before he expressed his sentiments, I already had frequently felt like “a voice crying out in the wilderness” to a Christendom enthralled by humanist pop culture narratives and religious tradition.
+Rampant scriptural illiteracy and pervasive spiritual sloth are the most common reasons for becoming folks becoming ensnared by such falsehoods.

-Upon further reflection, I examined the label of “theologue” and asked myself, “Is this really who I am?
+Upon further reflection, I examined the label of “theologue” and asked myself the questions, “Self, is this really who I am?
 Can I be anything else while remaining true to God’s calling?”
-Their respective answers were resoundingly, “YES!” and “NO!” thus leading me to conclude I can be nothing and no one else than precisely that.
+The respective answers were resoundingly, “YES!” and “NO!” thus leading me to conclude I can be nothing and no one else than precisely that.

-So I am indeed a “theologue.”
-It is a badge I humbly accept and now wear with honor.
+So I humbly accept the badge of “theologue” and now wear it with honor.

 Thanks for reading!